Key Biscayne's Thursday menu

 Today, enjoy a FREE Crunchy Crab Salad on us*!!!

-Open Noon to 10 p.m. close at 11 p.m.
-Friday and Saturdays
+New hours!
+Noon to 10 p.m.
+Close at 11 p.m.
+Friday and Saturday

 Call (305) 456-0488 to place a takeout or delivery order directly